aymmtok/Advanced-Statistical-Methods/README.md

 3) Multiple Linear Regression with Dummies
 4) Simple Linear Regression with sklearn
 5) Multiple Linear Regression with sklearn
-6) Feature Sclaing with sklearn
+6) Feature Scaling with sklearn